The Effective Number of Nonzeros: Theory and Regularization for Sparse Recovery

-However, the $\ell_0$ minimization problem is known to be NP-hard and exhibits extreme sensitivity to noise \cite{natarajan1995sparse}.
-To bridge the gap between theoretical ideals and computational feasibility, various surrogates have been developed, ranging from the convex $\ell_1$ relaxation \cite{beck2009fast,tibshirani1996regression,chen2001atomic,candes2006robust,Candes2008Enhancing} to non-convex penalties such as $\ell_p$ ($0 < p < 1$) \cite{chartrand2008restricted}, $\ell_1 - \ell_2$ \cite{yin2015minimization}, and the scale-invariant $\ell_1/\ell_2$ ratio \cite{rahimi2019scale,xu2021analysis}.
-While these methods have achieved notable empirical successes, their theoretical guarantees often rely on the Restricted Isometry Property (RIP), where recovery conditions remain strictly tied to the literal cardinality of the signal's support \cite{CRMATH,blanchard2011compressed}.
+Because problem \eqref{eq:l0_minimization} is known to be NP-hard and exhibits extreme sensitivity to noise \cite{natarajan1995sparse}, a vast literature has focused on developing computationally feasible surrogates.
+These methods range from the convex $\ell_1$ relaxation \cite{beck2009fast,tibshirani1996regression,chen2001atomic,candes2006robust,Candes2008Enhancing} to non-convex penalties such as $\ell_p$ ($0 < p < 1$) \cite{chartrand2008restricted}, $\ell_1 - \ell_2$ \cite{yin2015minimization}, and the scale-invariant $\ell_1/\ell_2$ ratio \cite{rahimi2019scale,xu2021analysis}.
+While these continuous surrogates have achieved notable empirical successes, their theoretical recovery guarantees almost universally rely on the Restricted Isometry Property (RIP), where stability thresholds remain strictly tied to the literal cardinality of the signal's support \cite{CRMATH,blanchard2011compressed}.